 The Stability of the American Population

 Peer to peer lending allows average Americans like you and me the ability to invest in unsecured credit, an avenue that has decades of history showing its high returns and low defaults.
 And like Aaron Vermut said, this is the first time in history when this door stands open.
-As a peer to peer lending investor for the past two years (see my portfolio), I can say with confidence that it works.
+As a peer to peer lending investor for the past two years (see my p2p lending returns), I can say with confidence that it works.
 It really does.

 What I find most interesting is how stable people are as an investment in comparison to companies – consumer lending versus the stock market.
 While the average American has been able to invest in publicly traded companies on the Dow Jones Industrial Average for over a hundred years (investments which have become increasingly untrustworthy in the past decade), we have never had access to the much more stable and rewarding arena of lending to each other.
 Isn’t it fascinating how consistent individual lenders are in comparison to companies?